waguinhofilhow/isic2024-skin-cancer-detection/README.md

 During inference, prediction probabilities from the final CatBoost, ResNet18, and EfficientNet-B0 models are passed to the trained Logistic Regression model, which produces the final malignancy probability submitted to the competition.

 This multimodal strategy consistently outperformed each individual model as well as a simple weighted-average ensemble, demonstrating the benefit of learning an optimal combination of metadata-based and image-based predictions.

+### Alternative Stacking Approaches

+In addition to the Logistic Regression meta-model, a shallow feedforward neural network was also evaluated as a stacking strategy.
+The network consisted of multiple fully connected hidden layers with ReLU activations and dropout regularization, and several architectures with different numbers of hidden layers and dropout configurations were explored.

+Despite these experiments, the neural network consistently underperformed the Logistic Regression stacker during cross-validation while introducing additional complexity and hyperparameter tuning.
+Consequently, Logistic Regression was selected as the final meta-model due to its superior performance, simplicity, and robustness.

 ## Results